atefi1999/LogCleaner/README.md

 🚀 Future Improvements

-Add support for filtering by WARNING or INFO messages
+Add support for filtering WARNING or INFO messages

 Export results in CSV or JSON format

 Add visualization for error frequency over time